wso2/docs-is/en/docs/tutorials/configuring-sms-otp.md

     ![configuring-claims](../../assets/img/tutorials/configuring-claims.png)

-2. Optionally, you can add a claim to allow users to use back up codes when SMS OTP is disabled.
+2. Optionally , you can add a claim to allow users to use back up codes when SMS OTP is disabled.
     Adding the OTP backup codes claim:
     1. In the **Main** menu, click **Add** under **Claims**.